 Your normal monthly bills will most likely be due during your stay with Serenity View, so pay those in advance or set up automated billing while you’re with us.
 Planning in advance for rent/mortgage, utilities, cell phone, and other monthly bills will allow you to focus fully on recovery during your stay.

-What to Pack / What To Leave
+What to Pack / What to Leave

-A week’s worth of comfortable clothing in no more than two suitcases.
+Please pack a week’s worth of comfortable clothing in no more than two suitcases.
 Serenity View has a facility with everything you’ll need to do laundry.
 Use the more detailed list below as a suggestion for filling your luggage.

-- Comfortable shirts, pants and/or shorts
+- Comfortable shirts, pants, and/or shorts

 - Pajamas or other modest sleepwear

-- Sneakers and flip flops
+- Sneakers and flip-flops

 - Durable, closed-toe footwear for equine therapy

-- Warm coat, hat and gloves for equine therapy in winter months
+- Warm coat, hat, and gloves for equine therapy in winter months

 - Light jacket and/or raincoat